Tricks of the Trade

 The solution is Anderson Power Pole connectors, which are available from West Mountain Radio (and others).
 The PP15-45 will hold an ATO fuse (40 amp max), and the PP75 will hold a Maxi fuse (80 amp max).
 The connectors are keyed allowing them to be sandwiched together.
 The keyway groove (used to lock the connectors together with a small roll pin) can be used to screw them down to a surface.

-I do have one suggestion.
 Anderson Power Pole connectors are very convenient, and make very secure connections.
 Once you start using them, you'll enjoy their ease of installation.
 That is, if you bite the bullet for the crimping tool.
-While it's about $50, it sure shortens installation time.
+While it costs about $50, it sure shortens installation time.
 Probably the toughest lesson to learn when you're using zip-type power cords, is orientating the connector pins on the ends of the wire correctly.
 If you'll read the directions that came with the crimper, you'll do it right the first time.
-But... if you're into using the PP75, PP120, and PP180 connectors, you'll need Anderson's commercial-grade crimper.
-Yes, it is expensive (>$200), and hard to justify, so there are others ways (see below).
+But... if you're into using the PP75, PP120, and PP180 connectors, you'll need Anderson's commercial-grade crimper (>$200).

 ☜Return☜